Peer reviewed policy

 It is a process by which experts evaluate scholarly works, and its objective is to ensure a high quality of publishing.

 The policy to adopt peer review is to ensure that only good quality research work is published.
 The purpose of the peer review process is to make sure that the manuscript is of the standard quality.
 All submitted manuscripts are read by the editorial staff.
 We select only those research papers that meet our scope for publication are sent for peer review.

-IJOSTHE follow the double-blind review process.
-In the double-blind peer review process, author and reviewer do not know each other.
-Peer review process helps the publishing organization to choose research work for publication, accepted with improvements/modifications, or rejected.
+IJOSTHE follows the double-blind review process.
+In the double-blind peer-review process, authors and reviewers do not know each other.
+The peer-review process helps the publishing organization to choose research work for publication, accepted with improvements/modifications, or rejected.
 In the peer-reviewed process, the decision to publish a manuscript is the prerogative of a journal editor or the journal’s editorial board.

 In general, at first read-through reviewers will be assessing your argument’s construction, the clarity of the language, and content.
 They will be asking themselves the following questions: